dcunited001/dcunited001.github.io/_drafts/experimental-psychology.md

 memories to fill in the gaps in an attempt to preserve coherence of the memory.

+Therefore, if you find someone with repressed trauma, unleashing those repressed memories, in and of itself, makes their long-term memory more malleable.
+They then become more susceptible to inception via gaslighting and all the other HUMINT tactics, especially if they are socially isolated.
+Someone who is socially isolated is in a state of psychological vulnerability via overwhelming information asymmetry.
+Remove that social isolation -- and the consequential information asymmetry -- and suddenly the person becomes much more stable.
+This is a problem if that person's account is evidence.
+However, in any legal setting, the person who claims HUMINT and "implanted" memories has their testimony thrown out and their reputation assassinated.
+Thus, these MKUltra programs present the *perfect* Catch-22 scenarios for intelligence.
+They are useful for throwing out witness/victim testimony, even if the *inception* of false memories wasn't necessary at all for any operational objectives.

 ### Neurological Mechanisms for Memory "Implantation"

 There are several possible neurological causes, including tumor or